 Spotlight is a useful annotation object in ActivePresenter.
 It helps you easily direct your audience attention to a specific part of a slide.
 In this tutorial, you’ll learn how to create a spotlight effect in ActivePresenter 7.

 To create a spotlight effect, do the following:

 Step 1: Click the Annotations tab > Spotlight.

 A spotlight object is immediately inserted in a slide.
 It retains the original brightness within the spotlight shape while darkening the rest of the screen.

-To do that, select the spotlight object, then go to the Format tab > Change Shape and choose a new shape from the list.
+Step 3: Optionally, change the spotlight shape by clicking the Format tab > Change Shape > choose a new shape.

-Note: Another way to draw audience’s attention to an area is use Highlight objects.
+Note: Another way to draw attention to an area is using highlight objects.
 Highlight is a transparent, colored rectangle shape that can be placed over a certain area on a slide to highlight that area.
-Insert this object to a slide by going to Annotations > Highlight.
+Insert this object to a slide by clicking the Annotations tab > Highlight.